gradsflow/gradsflow-automl/docs/index.md

 ## Acknowledgement

-**GradsFlow** is built with help of awesome open-source projects (including but not limited to) PyTorch Lightning and Ray.
+**GradsFlow** is built with help of awesome open-source projects (including but not limited to) Ray, PyTorch Lightning, HuggingFace Accelerate, TorchMetrics.
 It takes inspiration from multiple projects [Keras](https://keras.io) & [FastAI](https://docs.fast.ai).